 3 day lead-time required to confirm availability Why?

-By committing to pursuing high quality California Pinot Noir back in the late 1970’s, Saintsbury founders Dick Ward and David Graves put themselves in the forefront of a movement that would eventually catapult California wines, Carneros Pinot Noir and Saintsbury onto the world wine stage.
-According to the Wine Spectator’s Matt Kramer, Saintsbury not only “single-handedly demolished the old assertion that California cannot create Pinot Noirs of a Burgundian standard of delicacy and finesse,” but also “no winery has been more methodical in its investigation and pursuit of newly available Pinot Noir clones than Saintsbury.”
-The stellar range of Saintsbury Pinot Noirs and unfiltered Chardonnays has never performed better than today.
+By committing to pursuing high quality California Pinot Noir back in the late 1970's, Saintsbury founders Dick Ward and David Graves put themselves in the forefront of a movement that would eventually catapult California wines, Carneros Pinot Noir and Saintsbury onto the world wine stage.
+According to the Wine Spectator's Matt Kramer, Saintsbury not only "single-handedly demolished the old assertion that California cannot create Pinot Noirs of a Burgundian standard of delicacy and finesse,” but also "no winery has been more methodical in its investigation and pursuit of newly available Pinot Noir clones than Saintsbury.”
+The stellar range of Saintsbury Pinot Noirs and unfiltered Chardonnays have never performed better than today.
 Hats off to Dick and Dave who continue to lead the way with innovation and inspiration.

 Production techniques at Saintsbury emphasize gentle handling of the fruit throughout the winemaking process.
 The grapes are picked by hand and brought to the winery in half-ton bins.
 From the bins, the fruit is loaded directly into the stemmer-crusher, where the roller bars are spaced such that roughly 30% of the fruit enter the fermenter as whole berries.
 During fermentation, moderate temperatures are maintained and the pumpover regime consists of a gentle irrigation three times per day.